Zenlytic/zenlytic-docs/docs/5_development_environment/4_cli.md

 ```
 name: my_project_name # This can be anything you want
+mode: dbt (only necessary when using dbt metrics)
 profile: my_dbt_profile # This references the name in your dbt profiles.yml file

+model-paths: ['models'] # This is the folder where your models are (optional with dbt metrics)
+view-paths: ['views'] # This is the folder where your views are (unnecessary with dbt metrics)
-folder: data_model/ # This is the folder that your data model is in
+dashboard-paths: ['dashboards'] # This is the folder where your dashboards are

 ```